andrii-yeremenko/news-aggregator/doc/specification.md

 ### Methods

-1. Apply: Applies the filter to a list of articles.
+1. Apply: Apply the filter to a list of articles.

     * Args:
         * articles ([]Article): List of articles to be filtered.